 - Zinc inhibits RNA polymerase activity of coronaviruses and thus blocks virus replication, as first discovered by world-leading SARS virologist Ralph Baric in 2010.

-- Hydroxychloroquine and quercetin support the cellular absorption of zinc and have additional anti-viral properties, as first discovered during the SARS-1 epidemic in 2003.
+- Quercetin supports the cellular absorption of zinc and has additional anti-viral properties, as first discovered during the SARS-1 epidemic in 2003.

-- Vitamins C and D improve the immune system response.
+- Vitamins C and D support and improve the immune system response to infections.

 - Azithromycin (an antibiotic) prevents bacterial superinfections of the lung.